WorldEnterpriseGroup/xpresslab/copywriting.md

 Rewrite the full page, keeping all HTML elements intact and ONLY changing the copy so I can copy/paste your full answer back into this file.
 ```

+Once GPT generates the new copy, carefully copy the entire response and paste it back into your HTML file, replacing the original Lorem Ipsum content.

 ---